 Here, we hypothesize that a Bayesian model of retinotopic maps, combining data (retinotopic measurements from voxels or vertices) with a prior (a full-field atlas derived from the anatomy), will eliminate many of the issues with retinotopic mapping (described above) by optimizing the description of cortical retinotopic maps in the context of the full visual field and cortical map.
 We propose that such methods can describe cortical retinotopic maps in individual subjects more accurately than an atlas alone or measurements alone.
 These hypotheses are motivated by two factors.
-First, we predict that even when subjects are aligned anatomically, appreciable and systematic differences in the structure-function relationship will remain.
+First, previous work employing functional data to supplement global anatomical alignments between subjects has found an increase in the overlap of functional ROIs drawn from independent localizers [35].
+Thus, even when subjects are aligned anatomically, appreciable and systematic differences in the structure-function relationship remain.
 Allowing the measurement from an individual subject to inform the alignment will, in part, capture these individual differences.
 Secondly, we believe that the basic form of the atlas (the prior) is sufficiently accurate that incorporating it will result in a more accurate estimate of the retinotopic map than the measurements alone.